BrodaNoel/cv/README.md

 ^ This is my current Stack.
 REST API, frontend with React and Backend using Express + NoSQL & Non-Relational-DB (like Mongo).
 Full ECMAScript stack.

 ## Companies where I worked?
 * Home.
 The best place to improve knowledge randomly.
-I'm always working on personal projects to improve knowledge in different technologies.
+I'm working on personal projects to improve knowledge in different technologies.
 * CIDS UTN. ~2 years working as .NET developer, doing frontend stuff.
 (It's kind of software factory, inside a university)
 * Loteria de Cordoba. ~2 years working as full stack (SQL, PHP, Vanilla JavaScript).
 Government company.
 * Globant. ~2 years.
 Huge public software company.
 Frontend developer (PHP and AngularJS).
 Working on Disney projects.
-* Olapic. ~2 years (currently working here).
+* Olapic. ~2 years.
 Startup.
 Working as frontend dev (AngularJS and Vanilla JavaScript), working on the Analytics team. (creating dashboards and those stufs).
 Company currently took over by Monotype.

 So, as you can see, I worked at University, Government, Huge public company and Startups.